 Deep within the Earth it is so hot that some rocks slowly melt and become a thick flowing substance called magma.
-Because it is lighter than the solid rock around it, magma rises and collects in magma chambers.
-Eventually some of the magma pushes through vents and fissures in the Earth's surface.
-A volcanic eruption occurs!
+Since it is lighter than the solid rock around it, magma rises and collects in magma chambers.
+Eventually, some of the magma pushes through vents and fissures to the Earth's surface.
 Magma that has erupted is called lava.

 Some volcanic eruptions are explosive and others are not.
-How explosive an eruption is depends on how runny or sticky the magma is.
+The explosivity of an eruption depends on the composition of the magma.
 If magma is thin and runny, gases can escape easily from it.
 When this type of magma erupts, it flows out of the volcano.
+A good example is the eruptions at Hawaii’s volcanoes.
 Lava flows rarely kill people because they move slowly enough for people to get out of their way.
-Lava flows, however, can cause considerable destruction to buildings in their path.
 If magma is thick and sticky, gases cannot escape easily.
 Pressure builds up until the gases escape violently and explode.
+A good example is the eruption of Washington’s Mount St. Helens.
 In this type of eruption, the magma blasts into the air and breaks apart into pieces called tephra.
 Tephra can range in size from tiny particles of ash to house-size boulders.

 Explosive volcanic eruptions can be dangerous and deadly.
 They can blast out clouds of hot tephra from the side or top of a volcano.
 These fiery clouds race down mountainsides destroying almost everything in their path.
-Ash erupted into the sky falls back to Earth like powdery snow, but snow that won't melt.
+Ash erupted into the sky falls back to Earth like powdery snow.
 If thick enough, blankets of ash can suffocate plants, animals, and humans.
 When hot volcanic materials mix with water from streams or melted snow and ice, mudflows form.
-Mudflows have buried entire communities located near erupting volcanoes.
-Because there may be hundreds or thousands of years between volcanic eruptions, people may not be aware of a volcano's dangers.
-When Mount St. Helens in the State of Washington erupted in 1980, it had not erupted for 123 years.
-Most people thought Mount St. Helens was a beautiful, peaceful mountain and not a dangerous volcano.
+Mudflows (lahars) have buried entire communities located near erupting volcanoes.